tuoharju/Documents/SecurityPolicy.md

 Address data that is fetched from Posti is kept in a text file on our servers for approximately 3 months and deleted when the next address update batch is run.

+### Postituspalvelu Navakka

+We are using Postituspalvelu Navakka (http://www.postituspalvelunavakka.fi/) to send letters by post.
+We have signed a Data Processing Agreement with them.

 ### Tawk

 We are using Tawk to provide support chat.
 Tawk keeps email addresses for those persons who are logged into FloMembers when using the chat.
 For more information, see https://www.tawk.to/data-protection/dpa-data-processing-addendum/